 Production Deployments

-When readying a Workflow deployment for production workloads, there are some additional recommendations.
+When preparing a Workflow deployment for production workloads, there are some additional recommendations.

 In production, persistent storage can be achieved by running an external object store.
-For users on AWS, GCE/GKE or Azure, the convenience of Amazon S3, Google GCS or Microsoft Azure Storage makes the prospect of running a Storage-less Workflow cluster quite reasonable.
-For users who have restriction on using external object storage using swift object storage can be an option.
+For users on AWS, GCE/GKE, or Azure, the convenience of Amazon S3, Google GCS, or Microsoft Azure Storage makes running a Storage-less Workflow cluster quite reasonable.
+For users who have restrictions on using external object storage, Swift object storage can be an option.

 Running a Workflow cluster without Storage provides several advantages:

-• Reduced complexity and operational burden of managing Workflow
+• Reduces complexity and operational burden of managing Workflow

 See Configuring Object Storage for details on removing this operational complexity.